 The Immaculata Catholic School uniform was established to identify us as a community and to focus our attention on the inner qualities of students.
 It is grounded in the pillars of the Immaculata Way of Life and helps students to develop our core values.
 Uniforms are mandatory for all students in Kindergarten through Grade 8.
 The uniform policy is strictly enforced.
-Administration reserves the rights to determine what is appropriate with regards to the uniform.
-Refer to the uniform policy on page 51-52 for more details and see the uniform policy addendum (with pictures included) linked here.
+Refer to the uniform policy on page 52 for more details.

 Uniforms must be purchased from the list of approved items at Lands' End or Flynn O'Hara.
-Alternate uniform styles sold through these, or other retailers are NOT permitted, even if they are the same plaid or colors.
+Alternate uniform styles sold through these or other retailers are NOT permitted, even if they are the same plaid or colors.
 Gently used uniforms are also available through the school's uniform resale.